-This simulation shows a ball on a roller coaster where the ball can jump off the track.
+This physics-based simulation shows a ball on a roller coaster where the ball can jump off the track.
 When the ball is on the track, it is colored blue; when in free flight it is colored red.
 The ball collides with the track when it is in free flight.
 A spring can be connected to the ball.

 When Should the Ball Jump the Track?

 This simulation is based on the Roller Coaster with Spring

 and uses all of the physics described there.
 The main difference is that we check for when the ball should jump off the track into free flight

 .
 The key to when this happens lies in the formula for acceleration with uniform circular motion, which is

 , needed to keep a projectile moving in a circle of radius r

 .
 The direction of the acceleration is towards the center of the circle.
 So, moving faster in a given circle means you need more acceleration to stay on the same circle.
 Conversely, moving in a larger circle means you need less acceleration.

 Suppose the ball is moving with velocity v